ferrilab/bitvec/book/data-structures/bitarray.md

 ## Using a `BitArray`

-The `::zeroed` function constructs a new `BitArray` with its memory completely zeroed.
-The `::new` function wraps an existing element or array into a `BitArray`.
-In addition, the macro constructor `bitarr!` takes the exact same arguments as the `bits!` constructor, except that it returns an array directly rather than a reference to a `static` buffer.
+The `::ZERO` constant is a blank `BitArray` with its memory completely zeroed.
+The `::new()` function wraps an existing element or array into a `BitArray`.
+In addition, the macro constructor `bitarr!` takes the exact same arguments as the `bits!` constructor, except that it returns an array directly rather than a reference to a buffer.

-In addition, `BitArray` structures and references can be constructed from `&BitSlice` references using the `TryFrom` trait, just as arrays can be constructed in the standard library.
+Furthermore, `BitArray` structures and references can be constructed from `&BitSlice` references using the `TryFrom` trait, just as arrays can be constructed in the standard library.

-Once constructed, `BitArray` offers the `.as_bitslice` and `.as_mut_bitslice` explicit methods, as well as all the standard traits, to borrow its data as a `BitSlice`.
-The array has no functionality of its own, and serves only to own a region used as a`BitSlice`.
+Once constructed, `BitArray` offers the `.as_bitslice()` and `.as_mut_bitslice()` explicit methods, as well as all the standard traits, to borrow its data as a `BitSlice`.
+The array has almost no functionality of its own, and serves only to own a region used as a `BitSlice`.

-Once you are done using `BitSlice` to manipulate the array, you can remove the array with `.unwrap` and regain the `V` memory within.
-This name is subject to change if users are sufficiently unhappy with it.
+Once you are done using `BitSlice` to manipulate the array, you can remove the array with `.into_inner()` and regain the `A` memory within.

 That’s everything that the array does!
 Like regular arrays, it is useful primarily for its ability to move memory through a program, and has essentially